Oceanblue Training: Learn To Dive the Oceanblue Way!

 Ask yourself this question: Do I just want someone to hand me a certification card, or do I want to be trained to dive?

-At Oceanblue we offer training, in-person, in class and in the pool by seasoned instructors.
+At Oceanblue we offer training, in-person, in class and in the pool by seasoned instructors to make sure that you're not just certified, but qualified.
 Sure, there are eLearning classes out there that you can do at home, and with a few clicks of the mouse, you're finished.
 Common sense tells us that any practical activity like learning to dive (or like flying a plane, as another example) is not best learned on a website.
 The chances are much greater if you go this route that you will not have a positive experience once you get in the ocean, which is why we do things the way we do.
 We want to maximize your experience, so you will love diving.

 Training Divers vs. Baking Cookies: